KSchlobohm/devup-aad-for-devs/docs/demo.md

 1. Modify the host configuration (replace app.UseRouting())

-    - Tip #6 is buried here: use this property to see better error messages when debugging your code.
+    - <span style="color:black; background: yellow; padding: 3px">Tip #6:</span> is buried here: use this property to see better error messages when debugging your code.

     ```cs
         IdentityModelEventSource.ShowPII = true;